What Really Causes Arthritis (And How Do You Prevent It)?

 “Why do I have arthritis?”

-May is Arthritis Awareness Month, and it’s a good reminder to check on the status of your body’s joints.
+May is Arthritis Awareness Month, and at Brookfield chiropractor Ascent Chiropractic we wanted to take the opportunity to remind our patients and readers that it’s a good time to check on the status of your body’s joints.

 Arthritis affects an estimated 58.5 million Americans, and experts believe that number will only continue to grow as our nation’s population gets older.
 But what exactly is arthritis, and what causes it?
 The truth is that the answer is complicated and still not fully understood, making it a question most healthcare professionals struggle to answer.